tjvantoll/ui-web-components/README.md

-ui-web-components
+jQuery UI + Web Components
 =================

-Proof of concept for the jQuery UI widgets + web components
+A proof of concept rewrite of the jQuery UI widgets to use web components.